sunnyyang27/tftstats/README.md

 <img src="demo/avg placement by trait.jpg" width="200">

 Under "Best Final Traits", you can view the traits that give the highest average final placement.
 These are sorted by best placement, count, and the trait level.
+You can press and hold the trait image to view the trait name and level.

 <img src="demo/best final traits.jpg" width="200">